- The U.S. job market has almost 600,000 openings requesting cybersecurity-related skills.

 Other ISACA certification program elements

-In addition to the CISM, ISACA offers numerous certifications for those interested in information security and best practices.
+In addition to CISM, ISACA offers numerous certifications for those interested in information security and best practices.
 Other credentials worth considering include the following:

 - Certified Information Systems Auditor (CISA)